svlark/svlark.github.io/_posts/2019-10-15-September-Maine-New-York-and-Chicago.md

 We left Acadia and made a straight shot through the Cape Cod Canal towards New York City.

 Along the way we had the [MOST amazing whale encounter](https://youtu.be/U8zEv9GZHd0)!
-We had feeding humpback whales on both sides of the boat.
+We had humpback feeding whales on both sides of the boat.

 ![Whale](https://user-images.githubusercontent.com/13930968/71780393-2887b580-2f90-11ea-8ddf-1f9396332b67.jpeg)

-After three days at sea, we anchored off of Staton Island so that we could start up the Hudson River first thing in the morning.
+After three days at sea, we anchored off of Staten Island so that we could start up the Hudson River first thing in the morning.

 ![Navionics](https://user-images.githubusercontent.com/13930968/71780392-2887b580-2f90-11ea-86f9-cacb1eafd545.jpeg)
 More boats on a single screen then we have EVER seen!